CodinGame/Contribute-Help/pages/contribute/guidelines.md

 1. **CoC puzzles should be solvable in less than 5 minutes.**

 	The main goal of a CoC battles is to be short (except in the "Shortest" mode).
-CoC players don't expect to learn something from solving a CoC puzzle; they'll choose practice puzzles for that.
+CoC players are looking for quick simple puzzles to solve; for more complex problems, they'll dive into the classic puzzles section.

 2. **CoC close duplicates are allowed.**

-	If the puzzles' themes differ, it's ok to accept multiple versions of the same programming problem.
+	If the puzzles' themes differ, it's ok to accept multiple versions of the same programming problem. _to a maximum of 5 duplicates_

 3. **No CoC puzzle is too easy.**

-	No CoC puzzle should be rejected because it's too simple.
+	No CoC puzzle should be rejected because it's too simple. _to the limit of overly-simple puzzles which can feel unrewarding/unenjoyable_

 ## Optimization Puzzles